Vonage/vonage-php-sdk-core/README.md

 ### Signing a Message

+_You may also like to read the [documentation about message signing](https://developer.nexmo.com/concepts/guides/signing-messages)._

 The SMS API supports the ability to sign messages by generating and adding a signature using a "Signature Secret" rather than your API secret.
 The algorithms supported are:

 * `md5hash1`